Learning syntactic analysis in an easy and fast way

 Analysis

 This episode well supports the value of having a mind map of a text.
-In fact, it is not just about the mental map; A more central aspect is to have a structured visualization of content, which meets our premise that thinking requires visualization of structure; Thinking doesn't work well in "text mode," if it works at all.
+In fact, it is not just about the mind map; A more central aspect is to have a structured visualization of content, which meets our premise that thinking requires visualization of structure; Thinking doesn't work well in "text mode," if it works at all.

 But even a structure view may not work.
 This episode also showed that it is not enough for a learner to know what things mean; he must know what to do to get results from what he learns.
 Thus, the way the structure view is organized is also important.